cancamilo/dataworks-gis/README.md

 - Self-hosted Prefect core to manage and monitor the workflow.
 - Looker as the dashboard for end-user for visualization
 - Makefile
-- Poetry for managing python dependencies
+- Anaconda for managing python dependencies

 ## Data Pipeline Architecture and workflow